 (a) When a Deposition May Be Taken.

 (1) Depositions Permitted.
-A party may, by written questions, depose: (A) any party; (B) any person disclosed as an expert witness under Rule 26.1(a)(6); and (C) any document custodian in order to secure production of documents and establish evidentiary foundation.
+A party may with leave of court, by written questions, depose: (A) any party; (B) any person disclosed as an expert witness under Rule 26.1(d)(1); and (C) any document custodian in order to secure production of documents and establish evidentiary foundation.
 Unless all parties agree or the court orders otherwise for good cause, a party may not, by written questions, depose any other person or depose a person who has already been deposed in the action.
-A party may not unreasonably withhold its agreement to additional depositions under this rule.

 (2) Service of Written Questions by Plaintiff Earlier Than 30 Days After Serving the Summons and Complaint.
 Unless a defendant has served a deposition notice or otherwise sought discovery under these rules, a plaintiff must obtain leave of court to serve written questions under Rule 31(b) earlier than 30 days after serving the summons and complaint on that defendant.